 The IVA system then takes action.
 Depending on the query, it might book an appointment, share information from a knowledge base article, provide a customer’s account balance, or route the user to a relevant agent.

-Benefits of an Intelligent Virtual Agent for Customer Service
+Benefits of an IVA for Customer Service

 The main benefits of an intelligent virtual agent (IVA) are: